Flag of Rhodesia: Flag of Zimbabwe Rhodesia

 When Rhodesia became Zimbabwe Rhodesia in 1979, a new flag was adopted with more African elements on 2 September of that year.
 This flag was, however, short-lived, as the self-declared state soon reverted to British rule before gaining independence as Zimbabwe in 1980.

-Modern use
+The black symbolised the importance of majority rule, the white the role of whites in the country.
+The red stripe symbolised the struggle for independence, while the green represented the land and agriculture.
+The yellow of the Zimbabwe bird represented the country's mineral wealth.
+Many of these colours, and associated symbolism, were adopted in the flag of Zimbabwe in 1980.

+21st century

 Rhodesian flags on the "Southern Rhodesia memorial avenue", Southrepps, England; established in 1990 by Peter Sladden, it has sparked controversy in recent years.

-The Rhodesian flag has been used since the 2010s by various racist, alt-right and white supremacist groups.
+The Rhodesian flag has been used since the 2010s by various racist, alt-right, and white supremacist groups.
 Dylann Roof posted a manifesto onto a website named "The Last Rhodesian", before carrying out the mass murder of nine African Americans in the 2015 Charleston church shooting; he also wore a jacket with a Rhodesian flag patch on it, as well as the flag of apartheid South Africa.
 According to a Vox article, Roof and others see Rhodesia as "proof that countries are better off when white people run them. […] The lesson of Rhodesia, for white supremacists, is that black people are a threat to a healthy white-run society.
 And they need to be kept down."

 In an article for The New York Times, writer John Ismay noted that the flag's popularity among the alt-right stems from its lack of recognizability compared to other white supremacist symbols.
 Ismay stated that "If such symbols and slogans, for a North American audience, lack the instant shock effect of a Confederate or Nazi flag, that is part of the point," noting how alt-right online storefront Commissar Clothing describes Rhodesian imagery as "inside jokes and references that the general public will not understand."
 Other commenters note that most Rhodesian exile groups reject these fringe uses.

+In August 2026, French Army soldiers stationed in Nimes and The United Arab Emirates were subject to disciplinary proceedings for posing with the flag.